Subject of April manhunt says he sent a second letter to Trump

 Officials say Jakubowski also mailed a 161-page, anti-government manifesto to President Trump.
 Jakubowski was captured in Vernon County 10 days after the burglary.

-During his trial, Jakubowski took the witness stand and conceded he broke into the story and stole the firearms.
+During his trial, Jakubowski took the witness stand and conceded he broke into the store and stole the firearms.

-In his letter to WKOW, Jakubowski wrote that he was willing to resort to violence.
+In his letter to WKOW, Jakubowski reinforced his manifesto writing in characterizing the government as corrupt, greedy and manipulative.
+He wrote that he was willing to resort to violence.

 "I had intent to attack government," Jakubowski writes.
-"This does not mean I intended to instantly kill!"
+"This does not mean I intended to instantly kill!
+Have a strong armed talk with them!"

+Jakubowski's Vernon County capture was made possible by a tip from a rural property owner, who encountered Jakubowski on his land.
+Jakubowski's letter to 27 News offered some explanation for why Jakubowski did not harm the man.

+"Why didn't I kill the farmer I knew was turning me in...in a secluded area!?
+I had a silenced gun...nobody would've even known.
+You want to know why I didn't kill him...I stand for humanity!
+Even if it means my death," Jakubowski writes.

+Prosecutors say Jakubowski may face a harsher sentence because he's refused to reveal the locations of the some of the stolen, still missing guns.

+Court records show Jakubowski last month wrote a letter to sentencing Judge William Conley, but does not reveal the letter's contents.
+But in his letter to 27 News, Jakubowski says he wrote to both Conley and a state court judge, "...telling them to (expletive) off as well."

-In January, Jakubowski is scheduled to stand trial in Rock County on state charges including burglary.
+In January, Jakubowski is scheduled to stand trial in Rock County on state charges including burglary, in connection to the gun thefts.
+He has a previous felony conviction for trying to disarm a police officer.

+For more on Jakubowski's statements, including his decisions as a fugitive, visit wkow.com and watch 27 News at 6.

 Can't Find Something?